szldmgy/BlackBoxOptimizer/readme.md

 - to add a **numeric** new param :

-		- push 'Add param'
+	- push `Add param`

 	- specify its name and type

 	- specify the default value	and its boundaries

 - to add an **emumerated** param

 	- choose type `Enum`

 	- specify the possible values separated by ';'

 	- setup the default value and the first and last options as boundaries

 - to add an **boolean** param

-		- choose type 'Boolean'
+	- choose type `Boolean`

 	- choose the starting value

 - to add an function param

-		- choose type 'Function'
+	- choose type `Function`

 	- specify the formula generating the series of values (in js style).
 For now the system handles one variable in the formula, that should be marked with '$'.
 That means that any string starting with an '$' will be replaced by a natural value at evaluation ('$foo' and '$bar' will. be handled as one variable).
 Formula type now generates a series of numbers computed from '[0,1,2,..]' using the formula.

-			example: 	'1/$alma' will generate a series of '[INFINITY ,1 ,1/2 ,1/3 , ... ]'
+			example: 	`1/$alma` will generate a series of `[INFINITY ,1 ,1/2 ,1/3 , ... ]`

 	- the next input defines how long the generated series should be.

 ## Params depending on other params (beta)